dmytroyarmak/Backbone.dropboxDatastore/README.md

 });
 ```

+For more details how Dropbox Datastore API works read tutorial: [Using the Datastore API in JavaScript](https://www.dropbox.com/developers/datastore/tutorial/js)

+### Custom Datastore ID

 By default collections store on default Datastore.
 If you want use specific datastore pass options object as second attribute to Backbone.DropboxDatastore with property datastoreId:

 ```javascript